peterthehammer1/FongoAI/README.md

    - Add environment variables in Vercel dashboard
    - Deploy

-3. **Update Retell AI Configuration:**
+3. **Update Nucleus AI Configuration:**
-   - Update webhook URLs in Retell AI dashboard with your Vercel domain
+   - Update webhook URLs in Nucleus AI dashboard with your Vercel domain
    - Test the agent

 ### Option 2: Deploy to Other Platforms